valik94/Jungle-Rails/README.md

 -percent_off
 -starts_on (date)
 -ends_on (date)

-2- Once any sale is active, display it on the products#index page (home page) or any page and affect the prices
+- Once any sale is active, display it on the products#index page (home page) or any page and affect the prices

-EDD